 Carving Toothpicks Like A Ninja

 I never was a blueberry fan, in fact, I was repelled by them coz those I’ve tasted were always sour.
 But the ones I handpicked at the blueberry farm in Yokohama were large, juicy and very sweet!
-Totally changed my perception about blueberries and I ate as much as I picked hohoho.
+Totally changed my perception about blueberries!
+I ate as many as I picked hohoho.
 Later, in the little cosy cafe in the farm we had blueberry muffins, blueberry smoothie (LOVE), and blueberry ice-cream freshly made before our eyes.
 If you ever visit Japan, don’t miss out on harvesting your own organic blueberries in Yokohama!

 Bamboo Groove Noodles